liamheng/Non-IID_Medical_Image_Segmentation/README.md

 ## Citation

-If you find this work useful for your research, please cite our paper:
+If you find our works useful for your research, please cite our paper:

 ```
 @inproceedings{li2023frequency,